richo/groundstation/EASY_INSTALL.md

 `python -m easy_install watchdog`

 __Groundstation setup__
-Odds are good if you're reading this, you've already done the following, but incase you're viewing this via a browser:
+Odds are good if you're reading this, you've already done the following, but in case you're viewing this via a browser:
 ```
 git clone https://github.com/richo/groundstation ./groundstation